 Standard day is 9am - 5pm (activities run from 9.20am - 4.30pm).
 Extended care is available from 8-9am and 5-6pm*.

 Duncombe School and Wimbledon High School have different closing times.
 Please see venue page for details.

-Multi-Activity camps are £39/day or £179/week in the Early Booking Rate.
-Approximately 4 weeksbefore the start of camp prices will rise to £45/day and £199/week.
-See venue and season pages for details.
+Multi-Activity camps are £39/day or £179/week in our Early Booking Offer period.
+Before camp begins these prices will rise to £45/day and £199/week.
+See venue and season pages for details further details.